 Because the organizers will run the best source codes of the best submissions, the submitted codes are expected to include a “main” file that is highly similar to the main files included in the baseline example codes.
 Example of acceptable submission codes, including the expected format for the main file, are given here.

 In addition to the source code, a valid submission should include also a csv file with a list of predictions (i.e. numbers corresponding to the mean aggregate choice rates in the unfamiliar problems).
-The submission of this list must be completed on or before May 12, 2018.
+The submission of this list must be completed on or before July 28, 2018 (extended).

 Track II (Individual Behavior, Familiar Problems) – A valid submission in this track includes only a list of predictions (i.e. numbers corresponding to choice rates) for the missing data (the choice rates in the target games for each of the target individuals) in a csv file.
 There is no need to submit any source codes.
-The submission of this list must be completed on or before May 12, 2018.
+The submission of this list must be completed on or before July 28, 2018 (extended).